Our Commitment to Product Safety

 What about the international outlets?

 International outlets are tested by a company called TÜV Rheinland.
 They’re an internationally accredited safety laboratory based in Germany and they have offices all over the world.
 TÜV evaluates all international Docking Drawer outlets to the respective safety standards in the country of intended use.
-Refer to our website for more details or to download the TÜV documentation.
+Download the TÜV documentation here.

 Are Docking Drawer outlets legal to install and operate in my country?